Karamya/joker/README.md

 ![Alt text](train_validation_loss.png "Title")

 The model overfits in the cases where the hidden units are larger.
 But in our case, we do not care much about overfitting as long as the generated text is not available in the input joke corpus.
+Another reason is that, LSTM networks too long to train in the order of few days.
+Considering the time limit, I had to consider training the best working model in the available time limit.

+To generate text from a trained model, use the following commands,

+`python sample.py --model_file "save/model.hdf5"`

+To be more conservative in the generated output use temperature 0 or to make it more exploratory, use temperature 1.

+`python sample.py --model_file "save/model.hdf5" --temperature 0.7`

+You can also generate text, using a seed text using the variable 'prime',

+`python sample.py --model_file "save/model.hdf5" --prime "Chuch norris can "`

+You can change the length of the generated text by using the variable 'length',

+`python sample.py --model_file "save/model.hdf5" --length 2000`

+## Generated jokes

+Here comes the fun part.
+Here are some examples of the generated jokes.

+`A zombie walks into a bar. the bartender says, Hey, we don't serve food in here.`

+`What do you call a fish with no eyes?
+No idea`

+`I was going to make a joke about the movie Titanic, but I didn't want to go on.`

+`What do you call a Mexican who runs for Christmas?
+A secret enemy.`

+`What do you call a man with no arms and no legs, but only one dog in the bedroom to record?
+An interracist.`

+`I was going to make a joke about the movie Titanic, but I didn't want to go on.`

+`I was going to make a joke about the movie Titanic, but I didn't want to go on.`

+`I have a problem with my mom.
+It's gonna be so great.`

+`Why did the blonde stare at her windows for hours?
+First she liked it.`

+`What do you call a cat who flies a plane?
+A pilot.`

+`What do you get if you cross a snowman with an Irishman?
+Wouldn't worry about it.`

+`Why did the hipster burn his mouth?
+He drank coffee before it was cool`

+`What do you call a cow with no eyes?
+Disappointment`

+`How many hipsters does it take to change a  light bulb?
+Only one but I have no idea how they got in there`